joshbicer/joshbicer/README.md

 ## 🚀 About Me
 I am recent graduate from William and Mary's Masters in Business Analytics (MSBA) program and work as an ERP Reporting and Anlaytics Consultant.
 I have a passion for statistics, modeling, data analytics, and data visualization and use this profile to showcase my career, academic, and personal work.
-My goal is to continually learn new topics in the fast-growing field of Machine Learning and I welcome any feedback and collaboration for my repositories.
+My goal is to continually learn new topics in the fast-growing field of Data Science and I welcome any feedback and collaboration for my repositories.

 Models and technologies featured on this page include:
 - Linear and Logistic Regressions